Aider-AI/aider/aider/website/docs/troubleshooting/token-limits.md

 - Ask for smaller changes in each request.
 - Break your code into smaller source files.
 - Use a strong model like gpt-4o, sonnet or opus that can return diffs.
+- Use a model that supports [infinite output](/docs/more/infinite-output.html).

 ## Other causes